cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Quick Tips for the Editor
 Note: You should always activate the Editor with the 'Edit Content' button before using it!

-- You can select any of the movie list categories, and then add a movie from the movies data are in the storage(the ones in the `cards/movie/cardstack/static-model.js`) Likewise, you can dleete any movie from the particular list as well.
+- You can select any of the movie list categories, and then add a movie from the movies data are in the storage(the ones in the `cards/movie/cardstack/static-model.js`) Likewise, you can delete any movie from the particular list as well.

 ![Adding new movies to the lists](/images/movielist-tutorial/editor_main_board_view.png)